-Creatine is a well-researched supplement and its benefits on performance are proven.
+Creatine is a well-researched supplement and its benefits on athletic performance are proven.
 However, its action is longer term and it gives no short term benefit.
 It is popular as an ingredient as it’s cheap but if it’s to provide any benefit, you’ll need to consume creatine daily.

 Like creatine, beta-alanine’s performance benefits are cumulative and you need to consume it for several days before it will provide optimal benefit.
 Beta-alanine acts as a buffer for lactic acid and helps recovery.
 Beta-alanine does also give a slight tingly flushing sensation a few minutes after ingestion called paresthesia which can help you feel ‘fired-up’ for a workout.
 Beta-alanine is popular in pre-workout formulas because of the paresthesia as it help the formula give a short-term sensation and users like to ‘feel’ something working.

 The amino acid arginine is a precursor to nitric oxide (NO) which is a vasodilator; i.e. something that relaxes blood vessels allowing increased blood flow.
 NO is responsible for the muscle ‘pump’ which, although temporary, also helps a positive mind-set during a workout.
 Physiologically, NO helps more blood flow bringing with it more nutrients and oxygen to the muscle as well waste-products like lactic acid being removed.